Autism Science Foundation Announces 2019 Grant Recipients for Undergraduate Summer Research

-NEW YORK, NY (April 5, 2018) – The Autism Science Foundation, a not-for-profit organization dedicated to catalyzing innovative autism research, today announced the recipients of its annual undergraduate summer research grants.
-Four grants have been awarded to promising undergraduates who will conduct research investigating early predictors of ASD symptoms, brain activity during sensory experiences, features of autism in family members, and development of new pharmacological therapies.
+NEW YORK, NY (March 12, 2019) – The Autism Science Foundation, a not-for-profit organization dedicated to catalyzing innovative autism research, today announced the recipients of its annual undergraduate summer research grants.
+Four grants have been awarded to promising undergraduates who will study autism risk genes in zebrafish and fruit flies, investigate the relationship between autism and ADHD, and study the effect of maternal infection during pregnancy on autism risk genes.
 These projects allow undergraduate researchers to contribute to scientifically important projects while gaining skills that will allow them to flourish as future autism researchers.

 The following undergraduates have received summer fellowships:

 Mentor: Hsiao-Tuan Chao, M.D., Ph.D., Baylor College of Medicine

 A class of genes called teneurins has been shown to play a role in neuron development and neurodevelopmental disorders.
 Nathan and Dr. Chao will isolate the function of this gene in a fruit fly to determine its influence on cognitive behaviors and brain function.
 This will allow for better understanding on the role of this gene in autism spectrum disorder.

 TBR1 is an autism risk gene on chromosome 2 that has only recently been identified.
 It is critical for proper wiring of brain regions associated with autism like the amygdala and the cortex.
 Using CRISPR technology, Kristen and Dr. Hoffman will use zebrafish to manipulate the expression of this gene in about 100 fish at a time, so that the role of the gene on both brain circuitry and behavior can be better understood.
 Zebrafish are an efficient model to screen for potential pharmaceutical interventions.